Tech Turmoil: Does the Digital Markets Bill Threaten Britain’s economy?

-The panel will discuss the government’s Digital Markets and Competition Bill, building on the recent publication, “Digital Overload”, written by the ICLE’s Dirk Auer and Lazar Radic and the IEA’s Matthew Lesh.
+Will the CMA’s new powers undermine investment?
+This panel, hosted by the Institute of Economic Affairs, discussed the government’s Digital Markets and Competition Bill.
+The discussion built on the IEA’s recent publication, “Digital Overload”, written by the ICLE’s Dirk Auer and Lazar Radic and the IEA’s Matthew Lesh: https://iea.org.uk/publications/digit…